 We have a family card with three generations of loved ones reading favorite picture books aloud.
 It's a sweet and memorable way to have Grandma and Grandpa always around to "read" to the kids.

 It's as simple as reading a book aloud and recording it.
+Don't worry about making it perfect.
+Just do it!

 8. Homeschool Curriculums